stt045/ixd-skeleton/README.md

 # Parking Now
-repo

 ====

-Project for: ** COGS 120 / CSE 170 **
+Project for: **COGS 120 / CSE 170**

-Collaborators: Steven Tran, Angela Liu, Chiao Wang
+Collaborators: **Steven Tran, Angela Liu, Chiao Wang**

-** Park Now is a mobile web app design to assist UCSD students in the horrendous task known as parking **
+Park Now is a mobile web app design to assist UCSD students in the horrendous task known as parking

 **Project Description**